trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/truffle-with-metamask.md

 Click **Import with seed phrase**.
 In the box marked **Wallet Seed**, enter the mnemonic that was displayed when launching Ganache.

 <p class="alert alert-danger">
-**Warning**: Do not use this mnemonic on the main Ethereum network (mainnet).
+<strong>Warning</strong>: Do not use this mnemonic on the main Ethereum network (mainnet).
 Make sure that you set the network to "Private Network" (use the "Custom RPC" setting).
 See below for details.
 </p>

 Enter a password below that and click **OK**.